sophialyj/system-design-primer/README.md

   <i><a href=http://horicky.blogspot.com/2010/10/scalable-system-design-patterns.html>Source: Scalable system design patterns</a></i>
 </p>
 performance, reliability, security, and scale
+Load balancing is the process of spreading requests across multiple resources according to some metric (random, round-robin, random with weighting for machine capacity, etc) and their current status (available for requests, not responding, elevated error rate, etc).
 Load balancers are most commonly deployed when a site needs multiple servers because the volume of requests is too much for a single server to handle efficiently.
 Deploying multiple servers also eliminates a single point of failure, making the website more reliable.
 Most commonly, the servers all host the same content, and the load balancer’s job is to distribute the workload in a way that makes the best use of each server’s capacity, prevents overload on any server, and results in the fastest possible response to the client.

 Load balancers distribute incoming client requests to computing resources such as application servers and databases.
 In each case, the load balancer returns the response from the computing resource to the appropriate client.
 Load balancers are effective at: